 It’s particularly suited to students who are looking to earn a little extra cash during their studies.
 However, it also suits anyone interested in pursuing a career in photography who enjoys hanging out in clubs.

 Do you enjoy painting faces as a hobby?

 If so you might be able to turn your artistic hobby into a money-making opportunity.

 Facepainting is a fun creative way to make money and it doesn’t cost much to get started.

-When you start face painting you will have to invest in a face painting kit.
+When you start face painting you’ll have to invest in a face painting kit.
 This will probably set your back around £50.

 Practice makes perfect so grab your friends and family and experiment with different designs and ideas.

 Once you think you’re good enough you can start making money.

 There are many ways to make money facepainting including: face painting at children’s parties, festivals, special events, and the theatre.
 If you’re really good you could even teach it.

 The nail industry has become very popular in the last few years with the rise of nail art, acrylics, and extensions.